-Here are some major takeaways from accident cases involving neck injuries around the country:
+Below are major statistics from accident cases involving neck injuries throughout the U.S.:

 - Interestingly, not even 1% of plaintiffs obtained recovery over $5,000,000

-- At 78%, the combined percentage of those who recovered nothing or a sum under $50,000 was the largest across all categories of injuries.
+- At 78%, the combined percentage of those who recovered nothing or a sum under $50,000 was the largest group in all injury categories.

-- The most common states for neck injury litigation in car accidents were California, Florida, Missouri, New York, Texas, and Washington.
+- The most common states for neck injury litigation in car accidents include California, Florida, Missouri, New York, Texas, and Washington.

 Case Summaries and Highlights

-Below we have listed some case summaries to give you an indication of why some plaintiffs were more successful than others in obtaining recovery:
+Below is a list of some case summaries detailing why some plaintiffs were more successful than others in obtaining recovery:

 CASE NAME: O'LEARY v.
 FITZGIBBONS WOLODKOWICZ